 Which pass should I choose?

-If all of the attractions that you want to visit are included in the Flex Pass, then this is the pass I recommend because of it?s low price.
+If all of the attractions that you want to visit are included in the Flex Pass, then this is the pass I recommend because of its low price.
 The passes for 6, 10 or 12 attractions are even better value, with my personal discount code.
-Do you want to go to the Empire State Building and do a Circle Line Cruise and go biking a few times?
+Do you want to do a Circle Line Cruise and go biking a few times?
 Then the Explorer Pass is a better option.
 Specifically the Explorer Pass for 5, 7 or 10 attractions, which are best in terms of value.
 Below you can see the biggest differences:

 |New York Sightseeing Flex Pass||New York Explorer Pass|